 - Science Advances (AAAS).
 MSU authors receive a 15% discount to publish in the gold open access Science Advances journal because the MSU Libraries maintains subscriptions to the other 3 AAAS journals.
 MSU authors should provide the number 02526387 upon acceptance of their papers to have the discount applied.

 - MSU is a member of the Association of Research Libraries' TOME (Toward an Open Monograph Ecosystem) project.
-Colleges and universities participating in TOME are providing at least three baseline publishing grants of $15,000 to support the publication of open access monographs by university presses participating in the project.
-MSU has issued a call for proposals to MSU researchers in the humanities and social sciences.
+Colleges and universities participating in TOME are providing at least three baseline publishing grants of $15,000 to support the publication of open access monographs.
+Due to budget restrictions, as of 2020, MSU's TOME award is temporarily suspended.

 - MSU is a member of Open Book Publishers (Cambridge, England) so that MSU faculty and staff receive a discount of 20% on the set-up costs incurred with the creation of OBP Customized publications.

-The MSU Libraries is building and linking to open access collections
+The MSU Libraries is building and linking to open access and public domain collections

-- The Gerald M Kline Digital and Multimedia Center digitizes and makes accessible special parts of the MSU Libraries collections that are in the public domain.
+- The Gerald M Kline Digital and Multimedia Center has created digital collections, much of which is in the public domain.

 - Participation in the HathiTrust and GoogleBooks projects to digitize public domain works such as out-of-copyright books and government documents.

 Adding open access materials to our collections and catalog.